SudoRPC/SudoRPC-TypeScript-Pattern/docs/README.md

-# SudoRPC-TypeScript-Structure
+# SudoRPC-TypeScript-Pattern

-Structure of SudoRPC TypeScript
+Pattern of SudoRPC TypeScript